Canon Rebel vs SX420

-Both the Rebel and the SX420 have been discontinued, but can regularly be found used on eBay.
+Both the Rebel and the SX420 have been discontinued, but can regularly be found used on ebay.
 The Rebel was replaced by the Canon XT, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon Rebel Manual (free pdf) or the online Canon SX420 Manual.
+Further information on the features and operation of the Rebel and SX420 can be found, respectively, in the Canon Rebel Manual (free pdf) or the online Canon SX420 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon Rebel and the Canon SX420?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.